Soroush Rafiei: Persepolis

 On 9 January 2017, Rafiei signed a 6-month contract with Persian Gulf Pro League club Persepolis.
 He was given the number 7, which had previously been retired in honor of club legend Ali Parvin.
 He scored a goal against Esteghlal in 84th Tehran Derby.
 Rafiee returned to Persepolis for 2018–19 but due to fifa ban, he loaned to Foolad till winter.

 Al-Khor

 Before June 2017, news and rumours linked Rafiei with a move to Al Sadd.
 But before start of 2017–18 season, Rafiee joined the Qatari Al-Khor football team for one year, and wore number 7 in the team.
 At the end of the season, Al-Khor picked up an alternate player for Rafiei and did not renew his contract with the club.
 He considered playing in Iran's football league more difficult than playing in Qatar.

 Return to Persepolis

 On 8 July 2018, Rafiei joined Persepolis on a new 18-month deal.

 Return to Foolad

 On 24 July 2018, Rafiei joined Foolad on a new 6-month deal.

 Shahr Khodro

-On August 2019, Rafiei joined Shahr Khodro on a two-year deal.
+In August 2019, Rafiei joined Shahr Khodro on a two-year deal.